jvntf/beyond-the-census/README.md

 **Heroku Manual Manipulation**

 - Login to Heroku.
 Navigate to the beyond-the-census app.
 Navigate to Overview, click on mLab MongoDB under add-ons.
+There are 2 databases here (the 'Purple' isntance is meant to be used for testing)
 - Ex. _Delete a Languages document_
     + Open the Languages collection
     + Perform a new Search